appzuka/project-references-example/README.md

 ```
   "entry": "src/index.js",
 ```
-I again run webpack in watch mode and in a second shell run <code>tsc -b -w -v</code>.
-After the initial compiles I change <code>zoo/zoo.ts</code>.  webpack reports a build time of around 1 second but this does not include the time it took <code>tsc</code> to rebuild the reference, which I manually timed at around 4 seconds (probably 3.x seconds if you subtract my reaction time.)
+I again run webpack in watch mode using ts-loader with <code>projectReferences</code> set to <code>false</code> and in a second shell run <code>tsc -b -w -v</code>.
+After the initial compiles I change <code>zoo/zoo.ts</code>.  webpack reports a build time of less than 1 second but this does not include the time it took <code>tsc</code> to rebuild the reference, which I manually timed at around 4 seconds (probably 3.x seconds if you subtract my reaction time.)

+Using babel-loader instead of ts-loader only affects the webpack part of this build, which is already less than 1 second.
+Babel-loader does not make it faster.

 ## Without Project References